jamii/jamii.github.com/resume.md

 As a result RelationalAI adopted Julia for all ongoing development, after which I:

-* Assisted with Julia training, on-boarding and debugging
+* Assisted with Julia training, on-boarding and debugging.

 * Wrote the current execution engine; a combination of a rewriting system and a simple interpreter.